pairshaped/curlingio-docs/docs/club-management/products.md

 ### Summary & Description

-When you enter a summary, it will show up on the product listing page when members come to Curling I/O.
+When you enter a summary, it will show up on the product listing page when members come to Curling IO.

 The description shows up when your members click on the name of the product and also when they fill in required information for it.
 Keep in mind that member's may just add the product to their cart without clicking on it's name.